-Emotional intelligence is a little difficult to pin down in many ways, especially with the modern day emphasis on mental strength.
-While the two are inter-related, it can help to work on emotional intelligence as its own practice.
-There are 5 proven ways to increase emotional intelligence.
+Emotional intelligence is challenging to pin down in many ways, especially with the modern-day emphasis on mental strength.
+While the two are interrelated, it can help to work on emotional intelligence as its practice.
+There are five proven ways to increase emotional intelligence.

 1 – Social Situations

 Learning to handle yourself in social settings is the primary means through which emotional intelligence can be increased.
 Some people find social situations quite painful, but they are often the best way to excel.
-If you really want to fast track emotional intelligence, consider public speaking or debating.
-These are not merely mental practices but they will require emotional skills to execute successfully.
+If you want to fast-track emotional intelligence, consider public speaking or debating.
+These are not merely mental practices but will require emotional skills to execute successfully.

 2 – Express Yourself